ZcashFoundation/zebra/zebra-rpc/qa/README.md

     ./qa/pull-tester/rpc-tests.py

-Note: Running the suite will make tests to run in paralell.
-TODO: Running the full suite is currently not working (lock issue with the zebra database).

-Test can also run directly and individually, for example:

-    ./qa/rpc-tests/reindex.py

 By default, tests will be run in parallel.
 To specify how many jobs to run, append `--jobs=n` (default n=4).